 I’ve been thinking a lot about thankfulness lately after seeing a recent TED talk.
 In it, the speaker, Shawn Achor, discusses three things that you can do to encourage your brain to work more optimistically and more successfully.

 The first is to start a journal and write down three things that you are grateful for each day.
 Performing this exercise allows you to relive the good feelings that you had when you first had those experiences.
+These don’t have to be long written posts either – just jotting down some of the small things that come to mind each day can help you reflect on the good things that are happening in your life, and can make you happier.

 Finally, performing one random act of kindness each day will help you to better appreciate others, gives you a warm feeling inside, and open you up to better relationships with friends, family and colleagues.
 And it doesn’t have to cost you a thing – something as simple as sending one email to someone you care about each day thanking them, praising them for a job well done, or telling them how much they mean to you can do the trick.